 The Indians of this district a part of which are off of the reserve are making some disturbance their own supplies are exhausted & they say they must have subsistence if some kind- constant complaints are being made by the whites & they with me to take them in the Reserve- I am making arrangements to collect them all this week & subsist them on potatoes- Flour cannot be purchased in the credit of the Indian department here until the back liabilities are paid off.
 The potato market is over stocked & a limited supply can be purchased in the old credit system… The Chetco Indians under charge of Agt Tichnor arrived yesterday- Capt Tichnor will proceed at once to your office with his accounts-

 This letter from Drew clearly shows us that Tichenor was in this enterprise of removing the tribes for the money. $22,000 is a lot of money at this time, more than was originally allocated to the whole Umpqua District for a year.
+Normal annual funds appropriated to the reservations at Grand Ronde and the Coast Reservation were $10,000 for “civilizing and removing” the tribes.

 Office Sub Ind.
 Agent, Umpqua City O.T., Apr 14, 1858